Haaretz/dfp/README.md

 ```
 ## Workflow

+* `npm run build:win` - Build task that generate a minified and non-minified script for Windows environment
-* `npm run build` - Build task that generate a minified and non-minified script
+* `npm run build:mac` - Build task that generate a minified and non-minified script for Mac environment
 * `npm run eslint:source` - Lint the source
 * `npm run eslint:common` - Lint the unit tests shared by Karma and Mocha
 * `npm run eslint:server` - Lint the unit tests for server